 Abbotsfield Music Program

-The Abbottsfield neighborhood of Edmonton is an economically-depressed area.
-There is much in the area to lure an unhappy and searching youth into a life of crime and addiction, and little to attract him or her into a life of real self-expression and accomplishment.
+The Abbottsfield neighbourhood of Edmonton is an economically-depressed area.
+There is much in the area to lure an unhappy and searching youth into a life of crime and addiction, and little to attract him or her into a life of real self-expression and accomplishment.<!--more-->

 In addition to offering free musical instruction on guitar, piano, and voice, AMP will provide each student with a loaned instrument that the student may practice on at home.
 As the students progress, AMP will provide opportunities for them to perform in public, to learn the craft of songwriting, and to record their own original music.